 Developing professional skills is an essential component of a graduate student's career.
 Whether it's speaking at a conference, learning how to network with other academics, or preparing your first vitae, we realize there are essential skills that may not be taught in your program.

 If you have any suggestions or feedback for workshop ideas, feel free to contact us.

 We've based our workshop selections around the PREP model, coined by Michigan State University.
 The acronym embodies four areas that we believe are essential for your success.

-The Graduate Student Teaching Excellence Program (GSTEP) is a zero-credit offering course designed for all UNT graduate students regardless of teaching experience.
-This course will focus on a variety of topics related to university teaching and student learning including: identifying assumptions about teaching and learning, writing clear learning goals and outcomes, designing effective assessment techniques and active learning environments, evaluating teaching effectiveness, and working with a diverse population of learners.
+The Graduate Student Teaching Excellence Program (GSTEP) is a zero-credit course designed for all UNT graduate students regardless of teaching experience.
+The course focuses on a variety of topics related to university teaching and student learning, including identifying assumptions about teaching and learning, writing learning objectives, designing effective assessment techniques and active learning environments, evaluating teaching effectiveness, and working with a diverse population of learners.